There are tons of different and unique ways people make money.

 Crazy as it sounds, there seem to be enough takers of this service to make the business viable.
 These people would prefer the socks delivered to their doorsteps rather than grabbing these from thee stores.

-It prompts the question how much is a fair price in exchange of convenience?
+It prompts the question how much is a fair price in exchange for convenience?

 11. Herpes Bling?